 15 Benefits of the Incline VS Decline Bench

 What does a decline bench press do?
-What is the difference between incline vs decline bench?
+What is the difference between the incline vs decline bench?
 People have been asking these questions for as long as this type of equipment has existed.
 The bottom line is this: the difference between the incline and decline bench is in the muscle groups they target.
 If you want a big, bulky upper body profile do incline presses.
 If you want the sharp line of demarcation undercutting your pecs all bodybuilders, do decline presses.
 If you want a balanced appearance it’s not a matter of incline vs decline bench: do both.

 Both types, incline vs decline bench deliver their own benefits.
 If you want a balanced appearance you won’t be doing one without doing the other and you’ll mix in some weight bench leg exercises too.
 So here, in no particular order, are 15 benefits delivered by decline and incline benches.

 Benefits of a Decline Bench

 1. Increase activation of the pecs

-Pressing on a decline bench as an option from incline vs decline bench shifts stress from the shoulder to the pecs which promote their development and contributes to a better definition.
+Pressing on a decline bench as an option from incline vs decline bench shifts stress from the shoulder to the pecs which promote their development and contribute to a better definition.

 2. Lift more weight